-In eukaryotes, genome information and nuclear function should be mainly protected by the nuclear membrane that acts as a nucleus-cytoplasm barrier.
-Additionally, communication and signal transduction between the nucleus and cytoplasm, both of which are essential for expressions of normal cell functions, are preferentially carried out by the to and fro passage of large and/or small molecules via the nuclear pore that acts as a guard station at the barrier.
-By contrast, both the signal transduction concerning an abnormal, unexpected and/or disadvantageous change in the intra- and/or extra-cellular environment and the transport of useless molecules to the nucleus are usually prevented by this barrier system.
-Then, how do the higher eukaryotic cells cope with and/or overcome an abnormal, unexpected and/or disadvantageous environment change, when they firstly encounter it.
-Generally, this is possible by adhering to four typical countermeasures as follows.
-First, in the case of a very severe change, cells die because it is far ahead of their adaptation ability.
-Second, in the case of a considerably severe change, cells cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication in the DNA molecule through various generations.
-This mode is a basis for the evolution of species.
-Third, in the case of a moderate change, cells cope with or overcome it by means of irreversible creation of the chromatin structure plasticity caused by successive chromatin conformational (structural) changes with epigenetic modifications through various generations.
-This mode is a basis for the development and differentiation of cells.
-Fourth, in the case of a minor change, cells respond to it only through already acquired regulation mechanisms.
+In eukaryotes, genome information and nuclear function should be mainly protected by nuclear membrane acting as nucleus-cytoplasm barrier.
+Additionally, communication and signal transduction between nucleus and cytoplasm, both of which are essential for expressions of normal cell functions, should be preferentially carried out by the going and returning of large and/or small molecules through nuclear pore acting as a guard station at the barrier.
+By contrast, both of signal transduction on unexpected and/or disadvantageous change in intra- and/or extra-cellular environment and transport of useless molecules to nucleus must be usually prevented by this barrier system.
+Then, how higher eukaryotic cells cope with and/or overcome unexpected and/or disadvantageous environment change, when they firstly encounter it.
+Following four typical countermeasures should be generally possible.
+First, in the case of most severe change, cells should cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication on the DNA molecule via a lot of generations.
+This mode should be a basis for evolution of species.
+Third, in the case of moderate change, cells should cope with or overcome it through irreversible creation of chromatin structure plasticity caused by successive chromatin conformational

+(structural) changes with epigenetic modifications via a lot of generations.
+This mode should be a basis for development and differentiation of cells.
+Fourth, in the case of minor change, cells should respond to it using only already acquired regulation mechanisms.

 Since chemical modifications of histones with acetyl and methyl groups were first proposed to regulate RNA synthesis [1], the modulation of chromatin topology has been thought to be one of the most fundamental and important events for expression of normal cell functions in eukaryotes.
-The ways to modulate the chromatin structure with acetylation, methylation, phosphorylation, ubiquitination, sumoylation, ADP-ribosylation and others have been intensively studied in a variety of life science fields.
-Of these epigenetic modifications, acetylation and deacetylation of specific Lys residues of core histones (H2A, H2B, H3 and H4) catalyzed by chromatin-modifying enzymes, such as histone acetyltransferases (HATs) and histone deacetylases (HDACs), are undoubtedly major ones.
-For the past several decades, countless numbers of researches on the acetylation and deacetylation (and also other epigenetic modifications) are accumulating without interruption in more diverse life science fields, e.g. transcription/gene expression, DNA replication, development, differentiation, memory, pluri-potency, clinical medicine, etc. [2-28].
+Manners to modulate chromatin structure with acetylation, methylation, phosphorylation, ubiquitination, sumoylation, ADP ribosylation and so on have been intensively studied in a variety of life science fields.
+Of these epigenetic modifications, acetylation and deacetylation of particular Lys residues of core histones (H2A, H2B, H3 and H4) catalyzed by chromatin-modifying enzymes, such as histone acetyltransferases (HATs) and histone deacetylases (HDACs), are undoubtedly major ones.
+For the last several decades, countless numbers of researches on the acetylation and deacetylation (and also other epigenetic modifications) have been accumulated without interruption in more diverse life science fields; transcription/gene expression, DNA replication, development, differentiation, memory, pluri-potency, clinical medicine and so on [2-28].

-Using gene targeting techniques in the chicken B cell line DT40 possessing homologous recombination with a very high frequency [29, 30], we have systematically generated various mutants, all of which were devoid of specific members of HDACs, HATs and transcription factors [31-45], besides those lacking numerous members of histones and histone chaperones.
-Systematic analyses of resultant DT40 mutants HDAC2(-/-), Aiolos(-/-), Pax5(-), EBF1(-/-), Ikaros(-/-+), Helios(-/-) and E2A(-/-) have revealed their interesting participations in gene expressions of IgM H- and L-chains as follows.
-In wild-type DT40 cells, HDAC2 as a supervisor indirectly regulates gene expressions of IgM H- and L-chains through opposite control of those of Pax5, Aiolos plus EBF1, and Ikaros plus E2A [31, 35].
+By gene targeting techniques in the chicken B cell line DT40 possessing homologous recombination with a very high frequency [29, 30], we have systematically generated various mutants, all of which were devoid of particular members of HDACs, HATs and transcription factors [31-45], besides those lacking numerous members of histones and histone chaperones.
+Systematic analyses of resultant DT40 mutants HDAC2(-/-), Aiolos(-/-), Pax5(-), EBF1(-/-), Ikaros(-/-+), Helios(-/-) and E2A(-/-) revealed their interesting participations in gene expressions of IgM H- and L-chains as follows.
+In wild-type DT40 cells, HDAC2 as a supervisor regulates indirectly gene expressions of IgM H- and L-chains through opposite control of those of Pax5, Aiolos and EBF1, and Ikaros plus E2A [31, 35].
 Furthermore, in HDAC2(-/-), IgM H- and L-chains are excessively accumulated based on their dramatically increased gene expressions caused by drastic decreases in gene expressions of Pax5, Aiolos and EBF1, all of which down-regulate gene expressions of the two immunoglobulin proteins [31, 33, 35].
 On the other hand, OBF1 is strongly suggested to up-regulate gene expressions of IgM H- and L-chains [46].